WindBreaker1/nextjs-blog/README.md

 - [ ] Add cookies consent notification.
 - [ ] Make the tag system look and feel better in posts and creation.
 - [ ] Make a sidebar.
+  - [ ] Make a folder system for the user's notes.
 - [ ] Sanytize HTML content for Markdown renderer to avoid hacks.
   - [ ] Add each type of HTML tag on the list of allowed tags.
 - [ ] Add notifications to   other things when the user accesses them, like their dashboard.